10yard/dkafe/readme.md

 `SHOW_SPLASHSCREEN = 1`
 1 to show the DKAFE splash screen and animation on startup.
 0 to skip the splash screen.

+`SPEED_ADJUST = 0`
+Increase the frontend speed.
+0 is normal.
+If frontend is running slow then try incrementing by 1 until desired speed is achieved.

 `ENABLE_MENU=1`
 1 to enable the game list when P2 Start button is pressed to quickly launch an available game via the menu.